Mediaset sets sights on European expansion after Vivendi truce

 Under the accord sealed on Monday, Vivendi has agreed not to buy Mediaset and Mediaset Espana shares for five years and not to obstruct the Italian group’s drive in Europe’s free-to-air television market, two sources with knowledge of the matter said.

-The sources said Mediaset and Vivendi were free to compete for the controlling stake in France's M6 (MMTP.PA), which owner Bertelsmann (BTGGg.F) has put up for sale.
+The sources said Mediaset and Vivendi were free to compete for the controlling stake in France’s M6, which owner Bertelsmann has put up for sale.

+Additional reporting by Mathieu Rosemain and Gwenaelle Barzic in Paris; Giancarlo Navach in Milan; writing by Valentina Za.
+Editing by Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.